 Price per person: Euro 12.00 (includes guided tour and wine tasting)

-Guided tours are offered from Easter until November on request and will take about 1,5 hours.
+Guided tours are offered from Easter until the end of October on request and will take about 1,5 hours.

 Reservations can be made in our vinotheque by phone on 0039 0471 662183 or email to email@example.com